OPM/ResInsight-UserDocumentation/content/3d-main-window/Surfaces.md

 ## Reloading Surfaces

 If you have modified a surface file using an external program, you can easily load the changes into ResInsight by using the reload surface feature.
-Bring up the context menu for the surface you want to reload (usually a mouse right-click) and choose  **Reload**.
+Bring up the right-click menu for the surface you want to reload and choose  **Reload**.
 The views will automatically update with the new data (could take a few seconds).

 ![]({{< relref "" >}}images/3d-main-window/surface_reload.png)

 ## Grid Case Surfaces

 In addition to importing surfaces from file, ResInsight can also generate grid case surfaces.
-You do that by bringing up the context menu for the {{< image-in-text src="images/3d-main-window/SurfacesProjectTreeNode.png" >}} project tree entry and choose **Create Grid Case Surfaces**.
+You do that by bringing up the right-click menu for the {{< image-in-text src="images/3d-main-window/SurfacesProjectTreeNode.png" >}} project tree entry and choose **Create Grid Case Surfaces**.

 ![]({{< relref "" >}}images/3d-main-window/surface_gridcase.png)